denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 	System.out.print(y + " ");
 ```

-The variables in the initialization block must all be of the same type.
+**==The variables in the initialization block must all be of the same type==**.
 In the multiple-terms example, y and z were both long, so the code compiled without issue; but in this example, they have different types, so the code will not compile.

 **5. Using Loop Variables Outside the Loop**